+Chapter Two, Three and Four review the literature related to the study.
 Chapter Two looks at the social and the psychological significance of clothing and ends with the conceptual framework of the study.
 Chapter Three provides the literature on cultural tourism and how its products can be made attractive to provide the best satisfaction to visitors.
 The last chapter of the literature presents an overview of the ethnic and geographical background of the three kings studied and ends with a discussion of the importance of rituals in chieftaincy.